zeraien/django-url-framework/README.md

 There is also a helper tag for faster linking within the same controller.
 `{% go_action remove %}` will take you to `/cart/remove/`.
 To use it, `{% load url_framework %}` in your templates.

+The names of the controller files do not affect your URLs, however, the files must have `_controller.py` suffix.
+The URL name of the controller is derived from the class name, minus the Controller part.
+You can also manually specify controller names using the `controller_name` attribute on the controller class.

 ### Controller names